CBD Oil for Migraines: A New Take on a Traditional Remedy

 Most experts agree that CBD is probably safe to use.
 In fact, the World Health Organization (WHO) recently reclassified CBD, saying that it has multiple potential medical applications with little potential for abuse.

-Always talk to your doctor before you start using CBD, especially if you’re taking other medications.
+Always talk to your doctor before you start using CBD oil for migraines, especially if you’re taking other medications.
 Your physician may want to adjust your dosage to compensate for CYP interactions.

 You should also be aware that some people report that CBD either doesn’t help with their migraines, or that it actually triggers them.
 That could be because of the CBD itself, or because of another ingredient in the products that people use.